 Attendance

-Attendance rates for the two groups are shown in Figure 1. here was a significant correlation between residence at the prison and weekly attendance (rs = .61, p = .001).
-Given the custodial setting these rates can be considered high, as some women had other appointments/activities scheduled at the time of the groups which were either compulsory, or for which they were reluctant to “complain” by seeking permission to rearrange.
+There was a significant correlation across the sample between residence at the prison and weekly attendance (rs = .61, p = .001).
+Separate attendance rates for the two groups are shown in Figure 1.Given the custodial setting these rates can be considered high, as some women had other appointments/activities scheduled at the time of the groups which were either compulsory, or for which they were reluctant to “complain” by seeking permission to rearrange.
 As such, it is likely that unconstrained participation would have been even higher.
 Indeed, some women were concerned that if they were moved to another prison SR would not be available to them, expressing a desire that SR should be accessible wherever they were, including upon release into their communities.

 - Figure 1 here -

+Low Newton SR and non-custodial SR

+Not only was the model and choice of literature unchanged in key respects from the one used in community mental health settings, the study also isolated four significant areas of improved wellbeing of which at least three are consonant with published findings from studies of community reading groups (Hodge et al., 2007; Davis 2009; Billington et al. 2011; Longden et al., 2015).
+These areas were: Social (encouraging integration, and attracting more solitary and less socially engaged individuals; promoting respect and tolerance for others’ views; enhancing communication skills); Emotional/Psychological (promoting a sense of escape and relaxation; encouraging self-expression); Educational (attracting participants from a range of literacy and educational achievements; willingness to engage with ‘difficult’ books; voluntariness and motivation in respect to the activity).
+In addition, the study found evidence of enhanced organisational wellbeing, with staff’s expectation of inmates positively challenged by the latter’s willingness to engage with ‘difficult’ books and their motivation in respect to the activity (Robinson and Billington, 2013; Robinson and Billington, 2014).

+Within the trends outlined above, however, the researchers isolated a number of key areas which (i) have emerged as significant aspects of the participants’ responses to the literature; (ii) appear to have contributed to the beneficial effect of SR in the context of Personality Disorder especially; and (iii) are likely to reward further investigation in a future research study as possible psychological mechanisms and processes for helping to improve wellbeing as a function of SR.

-areas weregingandingPsychological Mechanisms
+Potential Psychological Mechanisms

-When evaluating how and why the women engaged with the literature, qualitative analysis indicated two intrinsic psychological elements of the SR experience: memory and continuities and mentalisation.
+When evaluating how and why the women engaged with the literature, qualitative analysis provisionally indicated two intrinsic psychological elements of the SR experience: memory and continuities and mentalisation.

 Memory and continuities